FourSigma/validate/README.md

 ```
 #### Multiple string validations
 Aggreating handlers into slice can make complex validations easier, composable, and maintainable.
-Functions are evaluated in the order.
+Functions are evaluated in the order (0...len(slice)-1).
 ```go
 // You can create []str.Handler for multiple validations. var Name = []str.Handler{MaxLen(14), MinLen(2)}